FelixKrueger/Bismark/Docs/README.md

 <img title="Bismark" id="header_img" src="Images/bismark.png">

-## User Guide - v0.20.0
+## User Guide - v0.21.0
-#### 16 August, 2018
+#### 26 February, 2019

 This User Guide outlines the Bismark suite of tools and gives more details for each individual step.
 For troubleshooting some of the more commonly experienced problems in sequencing in general and bisulfite-sequencing in particular please browse through the sequencing section at [QCFail.com](https://sequencing.qcfail.com/).

 # 1) Quick Reference

 Bismark needs a working version of Perl and it is run from the command line.
-Furthermore, [Bowtie](http://bowtie-bio.sourceforge.net/index.shtml) or [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2) needs to be installed on your computer.
+Furthermore, [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2) or [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) needs to be installed on your computer.
 For more information on how to run Bismark with Bowtie 2 please go to the end of this manual.

 As of version 0.14.0 or higher, Bismark may be run using parallelisation for both the alignment and the methylation extraction step.
-Search for `--multicore` for more details below.
+Search for `--parallel/--multicore` for more details below.

 First you need to download a reference genome and place it in a genome folder.
 Genomes can be obtained e.g. from the [Ensembl](http://www.ensembl.org/info/data/ftp/index.html/) or [NCBI](ftp://ftp.ncbi.nih.gov/genomes/) websites.
 For the example below you would need to download the _Homo sapiens_ genome.
 Bismark supports reference genome sequence files in `FastA` format, allowed file extensions are either either `.fa` or `.fasta`.
 Both single-entry and multiple-entry `FastA` files are supported.

 The following examples will use the file `test_dataset.fastq` which is available for download from the Bismark project or Github pages (it contains 10,000 reads in FastQ format, Phred33 qualities, 50 bp long reads, from a human directional BS-Seq library).
-An example report for use with Bowtie 1 and Bowtie can be found in Appendix IV.
+An example report can be found in Appendix IV.

 ## (I) Running `bismark_genome_preparation`
 **USAGE:**